gongahkia/personal-wiki/ownstudy/Rust.md

 println!("{}", SECONDS_IN_MINUTES);
 ```

+Also see:

-> On the [differences](https://stackoverflow.com/questions/37877381/what-is-the-difference-between-immutable-and-const-variables-in-rust) between `let` and `const`.
+* On the [differences](https://stackoverflow.com/questions/37877381/what-is-the-difference-between-immutable-and-const-variables-in-rust) between `let` and `const`.

 ### Data types